 Monks in Myanmar do not eat after midday and they do not eat meat.
 They meditate using both walking and sitting methods.

 Monks give sermons, provide advice and share their “field of merit” with their followers.
 In Myanmar, there is a separate form of the language to address monks.

 You may have seen lines of monks (and Buddhist nuns) walking with alms bowls.
 Feeding the monks is a way of gaining merit in Buddhism.

 You will see many monks at the Shwedagon Pagoda and in the monastic precincts that surround the pagoda itself.
 The whole of Singuttara Hill is a monastic precinct and it is possible to wander for a while day amongst the shrines, small shops gardens, and streets of this central part of Yangon.

 Young monks will happily speak with you.
 It is important NOT to touch monks if you are female.
 Do not point your feet monks or touch them on the head.
 In fact, it is rude to point your feet at anyone in Myanmar or to touch them on the head.

 When and How to Visit the Shwedagon Pagoda, Myanmar

-You them walk up the stairs of the entrance way and reach the Shwedagon pagoda.
+You then walk up the stairs of the entranceway and reach the Shwedagon pagoda.

 There are elevators and escalators if you have impaired mobility.
 The escalator is at the Western entranceway and there are elevators at the other entranceways.
 Take the stairs if you can manage it.
 Most people enter the Shwedagon from the Southern entranceway.
 It is lined with shops and you get the full Shwedagon experience!